nicolac1999/ADM-HW5/README.md

 #### Course: Masters in Data Science
 ## Repository Files
 #### 1. main.ipynb File
-We decide to implement our class  **Graph** from scratch with all the methods we need for the several questions (BFS,Algorithm for the  min cut,...).
+We decide to implement our class  **Graph** from scratch with all the methods we need for the several questions (BFS,Algorithm for the  min cut,...),optimizing all functions to be able to run them in a suitable computational time.